aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

+Get the actual position and size of the shape (after applying rotation, flip, etc.)

+**Remarks**

-Get the actual position and size of the shape (after applying rotation, flip, etc.) Note:The interface is not fully functional, especially the location information is not correct.It is recommended not to use this interface until the function is complete.
+Note:The interface is not fully functional, especially the location information is not correct.It is recommended not to use this interface until the function is complete.

 **Returns:**
 float[] - Return the position and size in the order of x, y, w, h